 - Played with in the record "You gotta face disaster with a smile" by Count Jim Moriarty in The Goon Show.

 - The final saga in the seven planet wars/Unsheathed the sword and then he charged forward/His eyes flashed behind the cracked cockpit glass/He let out a laugh and then all she heard was a blast like *BOOM*

 - From Nightwish:

 - In the music video for "The Islander", an old ship captain turned lighthouse keeper commits suicide by tying an anchor to his legs and then pushing said anchor off a very high ledge (in the song itself, it's meant to be a ship out on the water).
 He's smiling just before being dragged to his death.

-- In another Nightwish example, the song The Poet and the Pendulum mentions that Tuomas, the Poet, died this way.
+- The song The Poet and the Pendulum mentions that Tuomas, the Poet, died this way.

 - The end of the chorus of "Fences" by Paramore features the line: 'So smile/'Cause you'll go out in style.'

 - The video to "These are the Days of Our Lives" was filmed in black-and-white to detract from Freddie's illness.
 At the end, he looks directly at the camera and says 'I still love you', his last recorded words.

 - Some versions of the John Henry story have him smiling right before dying from overwork after winning a race to see who can cover a length of track the fastest.